 From here, you can cherry-pick ideas that suit your business.
 As a bonus, we have also noted down some extraordinary Shopify apps to help you get started right after.

-From increasing your Average Order Value (AOV) to building customer loyalty, all the way to affiliate marketing and other strategies, you are going to take over your customer's minds and get them to purchase from your store.
+From increasing your Average Order Value (AOV) to building customer loyalty, all the way to affiliate marketing and other strategies, you are going to take over your customer's minds and get them to purchase from your online store.

 Buckle up because this is going to be a long one.